Do you need to be a genius to do a doctorate?

 Of those currently registered for the doctorate at UNIL in 2012, half (49.7%) were women.
 Obviously, this can vary enormously across the scientific disciplines.
 For example, in 2012 68% of doctoral candidates in Psychology were women, but only 35% in HEC (see the UNIL statistical calendar for more detail).
-In order to support female doctoral candidates, specific programmes have been developed in western Switzerland, particularly for mentoring (StartingDoc) and workshops (Regard).
+In order to support female doctoral candidates, specific programmes have been developed in western Switzerland, in particular the REGARD workshop program.

 In 2012, 41% of doctoral candidates at UNIL came from countries outside Switzerland, or 793 of the currently registered 1,916 doctoral candidates.
 Meanwhile, 29% of doctoral candidates came from other Swiss universities, and 30% had received their Master degree from UNIL.

-The doctorate brings with it a wide range of skills (for example, time management, critical thinking, a sense of initiative, autonomy, public presentations) that are recognized on the non-academic job market.
+In addition to the specific knowledge of a scientific field, the doctorate brings with it a wide range of skills (for example, time management, critical thinking, a sense of initiative, autonomy, public presentations) that are recognized on the non-academic job market.
 The important thing is to be aware of them, and to know how to talk about them with a future employer.
-The doctorate is in general an advantage for positions with greater responsibility.
 Nevertheless, to have the best chance of success, it’s better to plan your entry on to the job market in advance, and to prepare yourself.
 Additional training or practical work experience can be required in some sectors.
-(For further information, see Beyond the doctorate.)
+(For further information, see Beyond the Doctorate).

 * These are examples of typical functions.
 Other posts are also possible, even if it is not easy to place them in a hierarchy.
 For example: Privat-Docent, group leader, head of research, junior/senior researcher, etc.

 The doctorate offers multiple opportunities to go abroad.
 You will regularly need to attend international conferences and meetings in order to present your research as well as exchange with other researchers.
-The SNSF also offers grants for research work abroad from six to eighteen months.
+The funding scheme Mobi.Doc also offers 6-month grants for research work abroad.
+Click here for more information on this topic.